JoaoFelipe/ipython-unittest/README.md

 -u (--unparse):    print cell source code after transformations.
 ```

+The `--previous` argument only works with the [jupyter_dojo](https://github.com/JoaoFelipe/jupyter-dojo) extension installed.

 The fourth magic is `%%external`.
 This magic runs external system commands and check their exit codes.
 This way, it is possible to run tests from other languages:
 ```python
 %%external -p 1
 mocha test.js
 ```

-The `%external` magic supports the arguments `--color` and `--previous` described before.
+The `%external` magic supports the argument `--previous` described before.

 Finally, since it is possible to run external commands, we included an extra magic, `%%write` to write files and keep the syntax highlight.
 This magic receives a CodeMirror mode as first argument and the remaining arguments are redirected to IPython's `%%writefile`

-Note that it will start highlighting after the first execution.
+Once again, the `%external` magic only provides syntax highlighting should you have the [jupyter_dojo](https://github.com/JoaoFelipe/jupyter-dojo) extension installed.

 ```javascript
 %%write javascript test.js